davinderatgithub/rag/README.md

 2. create embeddings of 384 dimensions using open source SentenceTransformer 'multi-qa-MiniLM-L6-cos-v1' model.
 3. store these embeddings into the PostgreSQL database using pg_vector

-TODO
+TODO:
+====
 4. Run similarity search - PARTIALY COMPLETE
-5. Run the complete RAG system
+5. Run the complete RAG system.
-6. Explore indexing in pg_vector for performance
+6. Explore indexing in pg_vector for performance.